salvois/LargeXlsx/README.md

 This is a minimalistic library, written in C# targeting .net standard 2.0, providing simple primitives to write Excel files in XLSX format in a streamed manner, so that potentially huge files can be created while consuming a low, constant amount of memory.

-Starting from version 0.0.9 this library does not rely any more on Microsoft's [Office Open XML library](https://github.com/OfficeDev/Open-XML-SDK), but writes XLSX files directly.
+Starting from version 0.0.9 this library does not rely any longer on Microsoft's [Office Open XML library](https://github.com/OfficeDev/Open-XML-SDK), but writes XLSX files directly.
 This solves a memory consumption problem on .net core (caused by an [issue on System.IO.Packaging](https://github.com/dotnet/corefx/issues/24457) used by the Open XML SDK to write XLSX's zip packages) and provides further performance boost.

 ## Supported features